 Skip to main content

-Why use signing keys
+Why use a signing key

 Generating a signing key

-1. Go to SettingsWebhook signing key
+1. Go to SettingsWebhook Keys

 2. Click Generate key